 The message was very simple.
 It comprised of only four words, written in black letters:

 * * *

 That was the name of the Italian sanctuary of cholesterol where Sean had taken her on their last date, the place where he left her all alone, both astonished and mad, screaming from the top of her lungs the most atrocious words of the English language she could remember.

 When her throat betrayed her, allowing her mind to calm down for a while, she slowly sank on her chair and decided to kiss her diet goodbye.
 Amber didn’t feel like eating anything healthy anymore, so she surrendered herself to a large dose of fettuccini, drank three bottles of the most caloric soda available and finished the meal with two large slices of an irresistible chocolate cake.
-She paid it all with her credit card, and decided to walk home while thinking on what had just happened.
+She paid it all with her credit card and decided to walk home while thinking about what had just happened.

-Sean’s behaviour that night didn’t seem like his at all.
-There was something odd about that phone call that made him leave in a hurry, stating he had more important issues to attend to… something very odd, indeed, considering he had always been so thoughtful and caring, as if she was the only good thing in his life… what had transpired in that call to divert his attention in such a radical way, making her seem unimportant?
+Sean’s behavior that night didn’t seem like his at all.
+There was something odd about that phone call that made him leave in a hurry, stating he had more important issues to attend to… something very odd, indeed, considering he had always been so thoughtful and caring as if she was the only good thing in his life… what had transpired in that call to divert his attention in such a radical way, making her seem unimportant?

 As she sought for answers to appease her soul, the ghost of jealousy came rushing in, spewing the simplest theory of them all: